uschmidt/uschmidt.github.io/_docs/installation.md

 Both editions have the same functionality.

-![The setup wizard (terminal edition) for choosing ProjectForge’s home directory.
-This step is skipped on docker based installation.](images/setup-wizard-step-1.png)
+{% include image.html img="setup-wizard-step-1.png" alt="Setup wizard" caption="The setup wizard (terminal edition) for choosing ProjectForge’s home
+directory.
+This step is skipped on docker based installation." %}

 We assume `/home/projectforge/ProjectForge` as ProjectForge’s home in this documentation, but you may choose anything else (will be created or